Scream VI

 Scream VI is a 2023 American slasher film directed by Matt Bettinelli-Olpin and Tyler Gillett, and written by James Vanderbilt and Guy Busick.
 It is a sequel to Scream (2022) and the sixth installment in the Scream film series.
 The film stars Melissa Barrera, Jasmin Savoy Brown, Mason Gooding, Roger L. Jackson, Jenna Ortega, Skeet Ulrich, Hayden Panettiere, and Courteney Cox, all reprising their roles from previous installments, with Jack Champion, Henry Czerny, Liana Liberato, Dermot Mulroney, Devyn Nekoda, Tony Revolori, Josh Segarra, and Samara Weaving joining the ensemble cast.
 The plot follows a new Ghostface killer, who begins targeting the survivors of the Woodsboro murders in New York City.

 A sixth Scream film was announced just weeks after the successful debut of Scream (2022).
 Much of the cast signed on to reprise their roles, with Bettinelli-Olpin, Gillett, Vanderbilt, and Busick also returning.
 Filming took place in Montreal, Canada, from June to late August 2022.
 Neve Campbell did not reprise her role as Sidney Prescott due to a pay dispute, making this the only Scream film not to feature her.
 Brian Tyler, who had scored the fifth film, returned to compose and conduct the score, with Sven Faulconer joining Tyler as a co-composer.

 Scream VI premiered at the AMC Lincoln Square Theater in Manhattan on March 6, 2023, and was theatrically released in the United States on March 10 by Paramount Pictures.
 The film received generally positive reviews from critics, who praised the fresh setting for the franchise, the increased violence, and the performances of the cast.
-It grossed $169 million worldwide, becoming the first installment in the franchise to earn over $100 million at the domestic US box office since Scream 2 (1997) and the highest-grossing Scream film in the United States and Canada (unadjusted for inflation).
+It grossed $167 million worldwide, becoming the first installment in the franchise to earn over $100 million at the domestic US box office since Scream 2 (1997).
 It won Best Movie at the 2023 MTV Movie & TV Awards and ranked #3 on The Hollywood Reporters list of "The Best Slasher Movies of the Decade".
-A sequel, Scream 7, is scheduled to be released on February 27, 2026.
+A sequel, Scream 7, was released in February 2026.

 Plot

-One year after the Woodsboro killings orchestrated by Richie Kirsch and Amber Freeman, (Note: As depicted in Scream (2022)) Blackmore University professor, Laura Crane, is catfished and murdered by her student, Jason Carvey, wearing a Ghostface costume.
+One year after the Woodsboro killings orchestrated by Richie Kirsch and Amber Freeman, (Note: As depicted in Scream (2022)) Blackmore University professor Laura Crane is catfished and murdered by her student Jason Carvey wearing a Ghostface costume.
 Jason plots with his roommate, Greg Bruckner, to kill sisters Sam and Tara Carpenter to finish the "movie" that Richie and Amber wanted to make.
 However, Jason receives a call from a different Ghostface, who has killed Greg and subsequently stabs Jason to death.